 As an international student or a fresher, November is all about getting settled.
 Not in the sense of buying new furniture or home goods, no that is what you already should have done in September.
 The autumn is about settling into the city, finding your feet as a student and making Cambridge your new home.

-You are finally not getting lost when it starts to get dark outside because every house looks alike.
-No – now you know the quickest routes and like a real Cambridge person you race your bike through them.
-You also know where to get the best beer in your surroundings and to be honest that is a skill you are voluntarily trying to improve by trying out new bars and pubs every now and then.
+You are finally not getting lost when it starts to get dark outside because every house looks like.
+No – now you know the quickest routes and like a real Cambridge person, you race your bike through them.
+You also know where to get the best beer in your surroundings and to be honest, that is a skill you are voluntarily trying to improve by trying out new bars and pubs every now and then.
 Blue Moon, The White Swan.
 The Tram or 196 on Mill Road are definitely worth checking out.

 Image Credit: Laura Vogel